 All Fellows are required to register for GOV 6999: CIPA Colloquium for every semester that they are in residence at Cornell.
 This forum features invited speakers who address a diverse range of issues in public affairs that face public policy professionals, helping you to make links between your coursework and a wide array of challenges for domestic and international public policy and administration.
 Guest speakers include leaders from the public, private, and nonprofit sectors.
-Additional information about Colloquium can be found here.
+Read additional information about Colloquium.

 Fellows have the opportunity to develop practical skills by organizing, managing, and participating in a variety of CIPA-sponsored Co-curricular Activities.
 These are student-led initiatives and, while not required, they provide you with a chance to share experiences and perspectives with your peers, and to meet practitioners and distinguished faculty members from the field of public affairs.
 Co-curricular Activities include: Colloquium Committee, Point of View, The Cornell Policy Review, the Jade Moore Forum on American Politics, and the CIPA-New Orleans Professional Partnership.